xiaoYYF/ICASSP_2025_Signal-Processing-Grand-Challenge/README.md

 ### Logging and Checkpoints
 Checkpoints: We have uploaded the checkpoints used during the submission of our model.
-These checkpoints represent the model states at the time of submission and can be used for further evaluation or fine-tuning.
+These checkpoints represent the model states at the time of submission.